AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 ---
 # Panels overview

 A [!UICONTROL panel] is a collection of tables and visualizations.
-You can access panels from the top left icon in Workspace or a [blank panel](/help/analysis-workspace/c-panels/blank-panel.md).
+You can access panels from the top-left icon in Workspace or a [blank panel](/help/analysis-workspace/c-panels/blank-panel.md).
 Panels are helpful when you want to organize your projects according to time periods, data views, or analysis use case.

 ## Panel types